 Throughout the match, a draft, and pregame procedures, players are responsible for keeping their cards above the level of the playing surface and for making reasonable efforts to prevent hidden information from being revealed.
-However, players may choose to reveal their hands or any other hidden information available only to them, unless specifically prohibited by the rules.
-Players must not actively attempt to gain information hidden from them.
+However, players may choose to reveal their hands or any other hidden information available to them, unless specifically prohibited by the rules.
+Players must not actively attempt to gain information hidden from them, but are not required to inform opponents who are accidentally revealing hidden information.